berkctezc/website-with-login/README.md

 # website-with-login
 an old web technologies final assigment of mine!! i used mysql, html, css, php and a little bit js.

+- Import sql to create the database and add some entries.
+I deleted the content because of privacy.

+### TODO
-- gonna supply some documentation here
+- gonna supply some documentation for readme